danmindru/responsive-html-email-signature/README.md

 ## Automate Signature Creation

-Use the Github Actions Workflow to automatically generate and store your signature in a cloud storage (e.g. S3 Bucket)
+Use the Github Actions Workflow to automatically generate and store your signature in a cloud storage (e.g. S3 Bucket).
+[See sample Github action](https://github.com/danmindru/responsive-html-email-signature/blob/master/.github/workflows/generate-email-signature.yml).

 1) Create the bucket to store the signature using [AWS CLI](https://aws.amazon.com/cli/):